Dolby Atmos: History

+In 2022, Dolby Atmos collaborated with NetEase to offer spatial audio to the Chinese music streaming market.
+The collaboration will entail NetEase to implement Atmos support on compatible smartphones and vehicles.

 Technology

-Dolby Atmos technology allows up to 128 audio tracks plus associated spatial audio description metadata (location or pan automation data, data about the sound's movement, type, intensity, speed and volume) to be distributed to theaters for optimal, dynamic rendering to loudspeakers based on the theater capabilities.
-Each audio track can be assigned to an audio channel, the conventional format for distribution, or to an audio "object."
+Dolby Atmos technology allows the storage and distribution of 128 audio tracks with metadata describing sound properties such as position and volume (and their variation over time).
+The audio mix is rendered specifically for the theater's setup using the loudspeakers available.
+Each audio track can be assigned to an audio channel, the conventional format for distribution, or to an audio "object".
 Dolby Atmos in theaters has a 9.1 (commonly referred to as 7.1.2) channel-based "bed" channels for ambience stems or center dialogue, leaving 118 tracks for objects.
-Atmos for home in film, TV and music uses a technique called "spatial coding" to reduce the audio to up to a maximum of 16 concurrent "elements" or audio location clusters, that adapt to the content dynamically.
-In Atmos games ISF (Intermediate Spatial format) is used, that supports 32 total active objects (for 7.1.4 bed 20 additional dynamic objects can be active).
-Each object specifies its apparent source location in the theater, as a set of three-dimensional rectangular coordinates relative to the defined audio channel locations and theater boundaries.
+Atmos for home in film, television, and music uses a technique called "spatial coding" to reduce the audio to up to a maximum of 16 concurrent "elements" or audio location clusters, that adapt to the content dynamically.
+In Atmos games, ISF (Intermediate Spatial format) is used, which supports 32 total active objects (using a 7.1.4 bed, 20 additional dynamic objects can be active).
+Each object specifies its apparent source location in the theater as a set of three-dimensional rectangular coordinates relative to the defined audio channel locations and theater boundaries.

 Dolby Atmos home theaters can be built upon conventional 5.1 and 7.1 layouts.
-For Dolby Atmos, the nomenclature differs slightly by an additional number at the end, that represents the amount of overhead or Dolby Atmos enabled speakers: a 7.1.4 Dolby Atmos system is a conventional 7.1 layout with four overhead or Dolby Atmos enabled speakers.
-The simplest Dolby Atmos setup is 3.1.2, the most professional one is 24.1.10.
+For Dolby Atmos, the nomenclature differs slightly by an additional number at the end, which represents the number of overhead or Dolby Atmos-enabled speakers: a 7.1.4 Dolby Atmos system is a conventional 7.1 layout with four overhead or Dolby Atmos-enabled speakers.
+The simplest Dolby Atmos setup is 3.1.2, the most complex one is 24.1.10.